Bearse History, Family Crest & Coats of Arms

 Early History of the Bearse family

-Another 409 words (29 lines of text) covering the years 1066, 1084, 1165, 1185, and 1582 are included under the topic Early Bearse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bearse research.
+Another 293 words (21 lines of text) covering the years 1066, 1084, 1165, 1185, and 1582 are included under the topic Early Bearse History in all our PDF Extended History products and printed products wherever possible.

 Bearse Spelling Variations